Create Plants from CSV Data

 Color names

 Many typical color names are translated directly into System color objects.
-See below.
+See the list below.
 Will now also accept colors as hexidecimals (“#1234AF”) or as a tuple (“255, 200, 100”).

 Comma